-Salk discovered the first effective polio vaccine, and is revered by the scientific community for his lifelong commitment to virus research.
+The school was named for Dr. Jonas Salk in 1964.
+Dr. Salk discovered the first effective polio vaccine, and is revered by the scientific community for his lifelong commitment to virus research.

-Salk was a genuinely caring and compassionate soul whose legacy can be seen every day by the actions of Tulsa residents.
+Dr. Salk was a genuinely caring and compassionate soul whose legacy can be seen every day by the actions of Tulsa residents.
 Interesting to note, it is highly unusual to name a school after a living person and that speaks to Salk’s exceptional character.
-Even though Mr. Salk had no known ties to Oklahoma, simple kindness and generosity of spirit were core values of his that can still be passed along to each generation.
+Even though Dr. Salk had no known ties to Oklahoma, simple kindness and generosity of spirit were core values of his that can still be passed along to each generation.
 Salk wrote a letter to his namesake school which is still on file.
 It read in part, “I hope all the hopes and aspirations for your school materialize and bring fulfillment to all associated with its development.”